 According to the Bot Traffic Report released by network optimization firm Incapsula, a whopping 52.8% of web traffic in 2016 was attributed to bots.
 So if you want to know how many actual humans came to your site, you might want to cut your traffic figure in half.

-When it comes to AdWords or any other PPC (pay per click) platform, the bottom line and effectiveness of your budget can be significantly affected by bots and fraudulent activity.
+When it comes to AdWords or any other PPC (pay per click) platform, the bottom line and effectiveness of your online advertising budget can be significantly affected by bots and fraudulent activity.
 This non-human traffic can be hackers, spammers or scrapers, trying to get access to your site in some form or another.
 But it could also be your competitors hiring click farms to deplete your budget and get your ads removed from search engines.
 Whatever it is, one thing is for sure – whether malicious or not, you’re definitely paying for it.

 You won’t be able to completely remove bots from accessing your ads or your site.
 It’s one of the great equalizers of the digital world – they may be a nuisance but everyone has them.